whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/documentation/terminal/command line/The Linux LS Command.md

-# The Linux LS Command–How to List Files in a Directory + Option Flags
+# The Linux LS Command

+---

 Since the creation of Unix in the 1970s, a lot of operating systems have used it as their foundation.
 Many of these operating systems failed, while others succeeded.